Edrian Liao

 How to Stand Up to a Dictator by Maria Ressa Maria Ressa, a Filipino-American Nobel Peace Prize Laureate, shares her battles as she defends press freedom in the Philippines.

-πŸŒ… Proud Filipino: I am a low-income international student from the Philippines.
-I am currently a third-year undergraduate at Duke on a full scholarship [Karsh Scholar].
+πŸŒ… Proud Filipino: I am an international student from the Philippines, currently a senior at Duke on a full scholarship [Karsh Scholar].

 πŸ‘¨πŸ½β€πŸ« Educator: Acknowledging my educational privileges, I have always strived to share what I learn.
 This calling is deeply rooted by my witnessing of the wide gaps of educational opportunities in the Philippines.
 Countering its expansion is something I look forward to.